 One of the first lessons I learned in my training as a coach is to see my clients as the experts in their lives.
 I took this lesson to heart and began to apply it personally as well.
 “I have all the answers I need within myself.”
 And so do you.
 As a coach I help others to see and access these answers so they can step into their highest selves.
 I believe that the best resource anyone can consult is themselves.
 Recognizing that we all have what we need within, here are some additional resources that may help you along the way.

-- Reimagine End of Life is an organization that sparks community-driven festivals and conversations that explore death and celebrate life.
-The organization hosts weekly events that can connect and inspire people from around the world.
+- Reimagine is a nonprofit organization that promotes connection and healing through conversations about living fully, spirituality, the principles of Justice, Equity, Diversity, & Inclusion, End of Life, and Grief.
+They offer space for community-driven festivals and conversations that explore death and celebrate life.
+Reimagine welcomes collaboration in hosting events that can connect and inspire people from around the world.

 - Coaching at End of Life is an organization that offers training to become an End of Life Coach.
 End of life Coaching is a process of being with people who are dying and those who are grieving.